 Irrigation meter customers participating in the City of Pleasanton’s Water-Efficient Landscape Program are eligible for rebates towards qualifying water-efficient irrigation equipment utilized on the converted landscape area.
 Qualifying equipment include rain sensors, pressure regulating devices and rotary nozzles.
 See Terms and Conditions for full details.

 Need advice on how to much and when to water your landscaping?
 The City offers free controller assistance visits to residential and non-residential water customers.
 This service includes:

 The Controller Assistance Program is open to all water customers with landscaping that are responsible for the property water bill.
 Home occupants that are not the homeowner must provide signed consent and waiver from the homeowner.
-Interested customers with questions can contact the City’s Water Conservation Technician: 925-931-5504.
+Interested customers with questions can contact the City’s Water Conservation Program: 925-931-5531.

 Was your home built before 1994?
 If so, and you have not remodeled since, your home is likely equipped with inefficient water hardware.
-Stop by the Customer Service Center at 3333 Busch Road to pick up water-efficient showerheads (limit 3), bathroom aerators (limit 3), and kitchen aerator (limit 1).
+Stop by the Customer Service Center at 3333 Busch Road to pick up water-efficient showerheads (limit 3) and bathroom aerators (limit 3).

 You can also pick up free toilet dye strips to check for toilet leaks.

 Commercial customers can request these easy-to-use water conservation clings (non-stick) on lavatory mirrors.
 The signs help remind customers and employees to be mindful of water waste.
 Sign requests can be made by calling (925) 931-5515, or email: email@example.com.